 View and download a copy of the Riverwalk brochure below.
 Information found in the brochure includes a description of many Riverwalk amenities, a listing of some of the annual events, a brief history of the Riverwalk, contact information, a map and more.

-Take an online tour of the 1.75 miles of brick paths, fountains, bridges, meeting and event places, outdoor sculpture and artwork, recreational facilities, and celebratory memorials located on Naperville's Riverwalk.
+View the map to see the 1.75 miles of brick paths, fountains, bridges, meeting and event places, outdoor sculpture and artwork, recreational facilities, and celebratory memorials located on Naperville's Riverwalk.

 Through the years, the City of Naperville and the Naperville Park District have maintained agreements with the Riverwalk Commission and Foundation for the maintenance and preservation of this important landmark.
 In much the same way that the Riverwalk was created, through community partnerships, its legacy is protected through these cooperative relationships.